West Bromwich Albion Football Club Anti-Slavery Statement – 2024

 Imported products, particularly merchandise and training/playing kit, from third parties based outside the UK are potentially more at risk of modern slavery issues.
 We expect non-UK based suppliers to have suitable anti-slavery policies and processes.

-Additionally, by the very nature of professional football, another high risk area is that of “third-party ownership” where the ownership of a player's economic rights is held by third-party sources, such as football agents, sports-management agencies, or other investors.
+Additionally, by the very nature of professional football, another high-risk area is that of “third-party ownership” where the ownership of a player's economic rights is held by third-party sources, such as football agents, sports-management agencies, or other investors.

-The level of management control required for these high risk areas, along with all others, will be continually monitored by the Club and individually by its suppliers.
+The level of management control required for these high-risk areas, along with all others, will be continually monitored by the Club and individually by its suppliers.

 Safeguarding

-The Club has an extensive safeguarding team that works across the Club and with The Albion Foundation.
+The Club has an extensive safeguarding team that works across the Club and The Albion Foundation.
 The Club recognises its responsibilities in safeguarding the welfare of adults and children of all ages.
-Specific safeguarding policies are in place at the Club and the Club’s safeguarding team works in accordance with Premier League rules and with national legislation.
+Specific safeguarding policies are in place at the Club and the Club’s safeguarding team works in accordance with relevant League rules and with national legislation.

 The Club’s Head of Safeguarding is a direct link for all staff (including all players (this also includes academy players)) and consumers / customers to raise any concerns and/or issues they may have in this area.